shikharkanaskar/ShikharPortfolio/content/about.md

 title: "About"
 draft: false
 ---
 **I am currently pursuing Master of Science in Business Analytics and Information Management at Purdue University.
-I am a Highly motivated individual with 3+ years of experience in data science, specialized in solving unstructured business problems using machine learning & statistics.**
+I am a highly motivated individual with 3+ years of experience in data science, specialized in solving unstructured business problems using machine learning & statistics.**

 For last 3 to 4 years, I have been solving various real-world problems using data-driven solutions.